Optimal Scaling of MCMC Beyond Metropolis: Acknowledgements

 \section{Acknowledgements}

+The authors thank the referees and the editor for their comments that helped improve the presentation of the paper.
+Dootika Vats is supported by SERB grant: SPG/2021/001322.
 Krzysztof {\L}atuszy\'nski is supported by the Royal Society through the Royal Society University Research Fellowship.
 Gareth Roberts is supported by the EPSRC grants: CoSInES (EP/R034710/1) and Bayes for Health (EP/R018561/1).